 In older times, people used to keep journals and write memoirs.
 It was a common habit, one that was therapeutic and sometimes even financially rewarding.
 Even then, there was a fascination amongst people for good writing and stories.
 In many ways, blogs and bloggers have taken over that mantle.
 With a simple platform like WordPress, bloggers can bring value to online discourse through their writings.

 WordPress blogs have been around for a long time.
 There is not a single CMS that is as commonly used as WordPress.
-While it started out as a medium for bloggers, it has evolved into a much more diverse platform serving large companies as well as small-time freelancers and budding entrepreneurs.
+While it started out as a platform for bloggers, it has become the default CMS option for website owners across the board.

 Another medium is now disrupting how people consume content.